 The economic pressures of modern life are squeezing even the most carefully planned budgets, as is evident in the growing levels of consumer debt throughout Canada.
 New Brunswick has not been immune to these trends.
 In fact, there are significant reasons for alarm in this province because of recent increases in consumer debt levels.

 It is true that New Brunswick residents continue to shoulder an average total consumer debt load that is lower than the average debt load of all Canadian residents.
-However, New Brunswick residents have also been adding to their debt loads at a faster rate than the rest of Canada.
-From 2012–2013, the average increase in consumer debt for Canadian residents was $1,500.
-In New Brunswick, however, the increase was $2,000.
+However, that doesn’t mean New Brunswick residents aren’t struggling.
+Comparing August 2021 to August 2022, the Office of the Superintendent of Bankruptcy reported a 15% increase in insolvencies declared by New Brunswickers.

 If you find yourself with a debt load that is growing or otherwise unmanageable, you need to act now to prevent long-term financial problems and credit damage.
 Fortunately, you have several options to help you solve your debt crisis, and one of the most popular of these is credit counselling.